 How to link notes together

-Bear supports creating links between notes and even links to specific sections in a note.
+In Bear, you can create links between notes and even link to specific sections of a note.
 This is great for all kinds of projects, from creating a personal wiki to a table of contents for a book.
-Here are the various ways to do it.
+Here is how this feature works.

 Link notes quickly with autocomplete